 • Trident Hemispherical Cluster 50 MM

 Almost all products liability cases against medical device manufacturers are design defect cases.
-In these Stryker Trident hip implant defects cases, the negligence appears to be in the manufacturing process rather than a problem associated with the way the Stryker products were originally designed.
+In these Stryker Trident hip implant defects cases, the negligence appears to be in the manufacturing process rather than a problem associated with the way they originally designed the products.

-It appears hard to argue that Stryker, a Michigan based company that before this news came out was having a great run of profitability, has done something wrong here.
-In the FDA’s letter stemming from its inspection of Stryker’s Mahwah, New Jersey manufacturing plant, complaints were that Stryker failed to correct their manufacturing procedures that led to complaints about their hip replacement products in the first place.
-It says one thing about Stryker when the FDA notes manufacturing deficiencies in the first place.
-It says quite another thing about Stryker when they fail to fix the defects that have been previously brought to their attention.
+It appears hard to argue that Stryker, a Michigan based company that before this news came out was having a great profitability run, has done something wrong here.
+In the FDA’s letter stemming from its inspection of Stryker’s Mahwah, New Jersey manufacturing plant, complaints were that Stryker failed to correct their manufacturing procedures that led to complaints about their hip replacement products.
+It says one thing about Stryker when the FDA notes manufacturing deficiencies.
+It says quite another thing about Stryker when they cannot fix the defects that have been previously brought to their attention.

-A lot of lawyers will be looking at these cases very closely to see whether there are enough injuries for a class action lawsuit against Stryker for these defective hip replacement products.
+A lot of lawyers will look at these cases closely to see whether there are enough injuries for a class action lawsuit against Stryker for these defective hip replacement products.
 Whether class litigation will be viable will depend on the number of reported injuries and the severity of those injuries.